Engaging with Stakeholders

 How do we engage?

-- The Executive Directors and IR Director hold regular meetings with analysts and investors as part of the Group’s reporting cycle and formal roadshows.
+The Executive Directors and IR Director hold regular meetings with analysts and investors as part of the Group’s reporting cycle.

-- We hold shareholder roadshows.
-In addition, throughout the year, the Executive Directors and IR Director participate in calls, investor conferences and site visits to meet prospective and existing investors, to communicate the Group’s strategy.
+We hold shareholder roadshows.
+In addition, throughout the year, the Executive Directors and IR Director participate in calls, investor conferences and site visits to meet prospective and existing investors.

-- The Chairman and the Non-Executive Directors are also available to attend meetings with major shareholders to gain an understanding of any issues and concerns.
+The Chairman and Committee Chairs are also available to attend meetings with major shareholders to gain an understanding of any issues and concerns.

 What did they tell us?

-- They would like an environmental metric for incentive awards.
+Our shareholders would like an environmental metric incorporated into our incentive awards.

 How do we measure the effectiveness of our engagement?